 To find out how much free money for college you qualify for, fill out the FAFSA or WASFA.
-The FAFSA (Free Application for Federal Student Aid) helps you determine what financial awards, grants, and loans you can receive from the federal government.
+These free applications for financial aid are important to determine what financial awards, grants, and loans you can receive from the federal or state government.

 Create an FSA ID (Federal Student Aid Identification).